Find Affordable College Courses

 Full Criminal Justice & Corrections at Sam Houston State University Report

-Out of the 59 schools in Texas that were part of this year’s ranking, The University of Texas Rio Grande Valley landed the # 2 spot on the list.
-UT Rio Grande Valley is a very large public school located in the city of Edinburg.
+The in-demand bachelor’s degree programs at The University of Texas Rio Grande Valley helped the school earn the #2 place on this year’s ranking of the most popular criminal justice and corrections schools in Texas.
+UT Rio Grande Valley is a fairly large public school located in the midsize city of Edinburg.

 Of the 520 students majoring in criminal justice at UT Rio Grande Valley, 51% are male and 49% are female.